Marlins' Jorge Alfaro: Sitting nightcap

 1 min read

-Alfaro is out of the lineup for Game 2 of Sunday's doubleheader against the Phillies.
+Alfaro is not in the lineup for Game 2 of Sunday's doubleheader against the Nationals, Joe Frisaro of MLB.com reports.

-Alfaro started behind the plate in Game 1 and went 0-for-1 with a walk.
-Chad Wallach will catch for the Marlins in the nightcap.
+Alfaro went 0-for-3 with two strikeouts during Game 1 and will head to the bench for the nightcap.
+Chad Wallach takes over behind the plate for Miami.

 More News